City of The Dalles, OR

 STORM WATER

-Keep sanitary sewer and stormwater collection systems separated
+Keep the sanitary sewer and storm water collection systems separated

 For more information on the Wastewater System contact Public Works.